generate/generate-project/README.md

 ***

-_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.1.31, on October 01, 2016._
+_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.1.31, on December 14, 2016._